Alphorn: Construction and qualities

-The alphorn is carved from solid softwood, generally spruce but sometimes pine.
-In former times, the alphorn maker would find a tree bent at the base in the shape of an alphorn, but modern makers piece the wood together at the base.
-A cup-shaped mouthpiece carved out of a block of hard wood is added and the instrument is complete.
+The alphorn is carved from solid softwood, usually pine or spruce.
+Traditionally, the alphorn maker would find a tree growing on a slope and bent at the base providing the curved shape for the bell.
+The long trunk would be cut in half longways, the bore hollowed out, then glued and bound back together with outer layers of stripped bark.
+Modern instruments are made in several sections for more convenient handling and transport, each turned and bored from solid blocks of spruce.
+An integrated cup-shaped mouthpiece was traditionally carved into the narrow end, while modern instruments have a separate removable mouthpiece carved from hard wood.

 An alphorn made at Rigi-Kulm, Schwyz, and now in the Victoria and Albert Museum, measures 8 ft in length and has a straight tube.
 The Swiss alphorn varies in shape according to the locality, being curved near the bell in the Bernese Oberland.
-Michael Praetorius mentions an alphorn-like instrument under the name of Hölzern Trummet (wooden trumpet) in Syntagma Musicum (Wittenberg, 1615–1619; Pl.
-VIII).

-The alphorn has no lateral openings and therefore gives the pure natural harmonic series of the open pipe.
-The notes of the natural harmonic series overlap, but do not exactly correspond, to notes found in the familiar chromatic scale in standard Western equal temperament.
-Most prominently within the alphorn's range, the 7th and 11th harmonics are particularly noticeable, because they fall between adjacent notes in the chromatic scale.
+The alphorn is a simple tube with no lateral openings or means of adjusting the pitch, so only the notes of the natural harmonic series are available.
+As with other natural labrosones, some of the notes do not correspond to the Western equal tempered chromatic scale, particularly the 7th and 11th partials.

-Accomplished alphornists often command a range of nearly three octaves, consisting of the 2nd through the 16th notes of the harmonic series.
+Accomplished alphornists can command a range of nearly three octaves, consisting of the 2nd through the 16th partials.
 The availability of the higher tones is due in part to the relatively small diameter of the bore of the mouthpiece and tubing in relation to the overall length of the horn.

 The well-known "Ranz des Vaches" (score; audio) is a traditional Swiss melody often heard on the alphorn.
 The song describes the time of bringing the cows to the high country at milk making time.
-Rossini introduced the "Ranz des Vaches" into his masterpiece William Tell, along with many other delightful melodies scattered throughout the opera in vocal and instrumental parts that are well-suited to the alphorn.
+Rossini introduced the "Ranz des Vaches" into his masterpiece William Tell, along with many other melodies scattered throughout the opera in vocal and instrumental parts that are well-suited to the alphorn.
 Brahms wrote to Clara Schumann that the inspiration for the dramatic entry of the horn in the introduction to the last movement of his First Symphony was an alphorn melody he heard while vacationing in the Rigi area of Switzerland.
 For Clara's birthday in 1868 Brahms sent her a greeting that was to be sung with the melody.

-Music for alphorn
+Repertoire

 Among music composed for the alphorn: